NobodysLackey/mongoose-recipes/README.md

 touch ./models/User.js
 ```

-In this file, you'll need access to the mongoose object, so let's import that.
+In this file, you'll need access to the `mongoose` object, so let's require that.

 ```js
 const mongoose = require('mongoose')